spatie/laravel-responsecache/README.md

 Route::get('/auth/logout', ['middleware' => 'doNotCacheResponse', 'uses' => 'AuthController@getLogout']);
 ```

-Alternatively you can add the middleware to a controller:
+Alternatively, you can add the middleware to a controller:

 ```php
 class UserController extends Controller